 New Mexico participated in a meeting organized by WICHE and the Sullivan Alliance aimed at improving the production of graduates in high-demand health-related fields, with a particular focus on students from underrepresented backgrounds.
 The state also participated in a Gates-funded meeting in 2008, which brought together the stewards of the data systems in 14 of the WICHE states for discussions around linking data internally and with other states.
 Another meeting was the Western Summit on Workforce Certification and Higher Education for policymakers in the West.
 Participants explored how states might use a workforce certification system – which would allow business and higher education to communicate with a common language about workforce demand and supply.

-Additionally, New Mexico State University, New Mexico Highlands University, and Western New Mexico University are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Additionally, New Mexico State University, New Mexico Highlands University, the University of New Mexico, and Western New Mexico University are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-New Mexico State University Alamogordo and San Juan College are members.
+New Mexico State University Alamogordo and New Mexico Military Institute are members.

 Technology.
 Several New Mexico colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 WCET provides access to peers, colleagues, common interest groups, experts, and decision makers; communications tools that enable members to stay informed about developments affecting technology-enabled teaching and learning; and information about key developments affecting e-learning providers, such as new federal rules pertaining to distance education.
 WCET also manages multi-institutional projects, one aimed at adult online learners and another on large-scale student data aggregation and predictive analytics to improve student outcomes.